 Princess Janina Sigurdnir never expected to be the Blue Star of Duventoliel quite as soon as she did...but her older sister Magda's expulsion from the marriage market leaves her no choice.
 During the tournament for her hand, she finds herself attracted to the noble-hearted, charitable, manly and still-single King Ealdread of Aistaraina...and he feels the same for her.
 Only trouble is, that King Ealdread is nearly a score of years older than she.

 Will Ealdread's heart win over his head?
 Or will his fears of losing his happily-ever-after keep him from attaining it in the first place?

-Themes: love has no age
+Themes: character development, love and maturity has no age

 Gail is an ordinary teenage techie junkie.
 When her parents insist on her taking a camping vacation, she is not at all pleased.
 But when a storm breaks and she is forced into a cave for shelter, her phone is whisked away to Aistaraina...wherever that is.